310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(Wait, no, but… Hmmm?
 I mean, it matches up pretty well, since it was right after I mentioned it—so maybe the only possible conclusion is that he granted my wish through mystical means—)</th>

 <th>(… I must be going crazy.
 Something so miraculous happened that I’m losing my mind.)</th>
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Hey.

 Hey!!
 Don’t go ignorin’ me like that!
 {% endbubble %}

 {% bubble Chiaki past %}
 …!?

 H-Huh?
 Kiryu-kun!

 W-What’s wrong…?
 Why are you crouching in the dark…?
 Are you not feeling well?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
-… Well, guess you could say that.
+…Well, guess you could say that.

 But it’s nothin’ worth makin’ a scene about.

 I was born sturdy an’ healthy, so I’ll be alright even if I don’t patch myself up, and if I’m wrong, don’t go callin’ for an ambulance, alright?
 {% endbubble %}

 {% bubble Chiaki past %}
 O… Okay…?
 Wait… you really got roughed up again, didn’t you!?
 Really, what actually happened!?
 Are you alright!?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Didn’t I just say not ta make a scene?
 Don’t make me say it again — talkin’ is hard to do right now.
 {% endbubble %}

 {% bubble Chiaki past %}
 <th>(Yeah, I’d expect as much… Those are some terrible wounds!
 S-Something’s definitely up!
 What should I do in times like these?)</th>
 {% endbubble %}